Jaws 3-D: Box office

-Critical reception
+Critical response

-Reception for the movie was generally negative.
+While Jaws 2 had received mixed, differentiated reviews and is regarded as the best of the Jaws sequels, reception for Jaws 3-D was generally negative.
 Variety calls it "tepid" and suggests that Alves "fails to linger long enough on the Great White."
-It has a 11% 'rotten' rating at Rotten Tomatoes based on 36 reviews, with an average rating of 3.5/10.
+It has a 10% 'rotten' rating at Rotten Tomatoes based on 39 reviews, with an average rating of 3.5/10.
 Its critical consensus reads, "A cheese-soaked ocean thriller with no evident reason to exist, Jaws 3 bellows forth with a plaintive yet ultimately unheeded cry to put this franchise out of viewers' misery."
-Metacritic, using a weighted average, assigned the film a score of 27 out of 100 based on 9 reviews, indicating "generally unfavorable reviews."
+Metacritic, using a weighted average, assigned the film a score of 27 out of 100 based on 9 reviews, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
 The 3D was criticized as being a gimmick to attract audiences to the aging series and for being ineffective.
-Allrovi, however, says that "the suspense sequences were made somewhat more memorable during the film's original release with 3D photography, an attribute lost on video, thereby removing the most distinctive element of an otherwise run-of-the-mill sequel."
+Roger Ebert heavily criticized the film on At the Movies, particularly a scene where the shark follows some waterskiing performers which he found unrealistic while his colleague Gene Siskel criticized the 3D finding the scene where the shark breaks the aquarium glass the worst effect of the film.
+Both named it one of the worst sequels of the year.
+AllMovie, however, says that "the suspense sequences were made somewhat more memorable during the film's original release with 3D photography, an attribute lost on video, thereby removing the most distinctive element of an otherwise run-of-the-mill sequel."
 Derek Winnert says that "with Richard Matheson's name on the script you'd expect a better yarn" although he continues to say that the film "is entirely watchable with a big pack of popcorn."
 Others are disappointed that Matheson and Gottlieb produced this script given their previous success.

-Although most critics are in agreement that Jaws 2 is the best of the Jaws sequels, some are unsure if Jaws 3-D is better than Jaws: The Revenge.
-One reviewer says of Jaws 3-D:

-Campy performances, cheesy special effects, and downright awful dialogue all contribute to making Jaws 3 a truly dismal experience for just about everyone.
-It's not only hard to believe that a sequel this downright abominable didn't kill the franchise, but that it actually would be followed by a movie that was arguably worse—Jaws: the Revenge.
+Later reviews expressed astonishment "that a sequel this downright abominable didn't kill the franchise, but that it actually would be followed by a movie that was arguably worse—Jaws: The Revenge."

-Amongst some flaws, some critics describe the film as "marginally entertaining."
+Amongst the flaws, a BBC critic described the film as "still marginally entertaining."
 The sound design has been commended, however.
 The moment when an infant's cry is heard when the baby shark dies in the pool is particularly praised by one reviewer.
-Gossett, Jet magazine says, was the "only cast member to survive the generally negative reviews".
+Gossett said he was the "only cast member to survive the generally negative reviews".

-In her screenwriting textbook, Linda Aronson suggests that its protagonist, played by Quaid, is a major problem with the film.
+In her screenwriting textbook, Linda Aronson suggests that its protagonist Mike Brody, played by Quaid, is a major problem with the film.
 She says that after taking too long for him to be introduced, the character is "essentially a passive onlooker."
-There is no hunt until the climax when the shark is terrorizing the people in the aquarium; only then does Mike Brody become centre of the action.
+There is no hunt until the climax when the shark is terrorizing the people in the aquarium; only then does Mike Brody become center of the action.
 She also highlights inaccuracies in the plot.
 For instance, she refutes the idea of a "mother shark protecting her offspring [as] sharks do not mother their young," and points out that dolphins can attack sharks.